cars-cnes/change-detection-for-natural-disaster-response/building_detection/README.md

 )
 ```

 We can then add data augmentation if we want to fool the neural network by applying several transformations to the images and masks so that the network is more reliable and able to generalize unseen data.
-We then define the learning parameters using a semantic segmentation model based on the previously created network.
+We then define the learning parameters using a semantic segmentation model based on the previously created network :
 ```
 segmentation_model = SegmentationModel(
     model = my_model,                       # Put the name of your model